tusharmurali/blog/_posts/2024-11-30-an-introduction-to-category-theory.md

 [^categorification]: Encoding mathematical structures in categories (and vice versa) is often called "categorification."
 In this vain, a monoid can be seen as a category with one object, and a group as a category in which every morphism is an isomorphism.
 [^posetcategorifications]: A preorder is a category with at most one morphism in every hom-class, and a poset is a category with at most one morphism in every hom-class and in which the only isomorphisms are the identities.
 [^problems]: We restrict the objects to small categories in order to avoid size problems and foundational problems.
+[^linearisomorphism]: If $V$ is finite-dimensional, this map is a linear isomorphism.